Data Source Overview

 The Database Browser is a versatile tool designed for viewing database structures and modifying permissions.
 It operates on multiple levels to provide detailed access and control.
 We can distinguish the following sections:

-• Databases: The entry point where you select the database to work with.
+- Databases: The entry point where you select the database to work with.
+For SQLServer and Babelfish there are two catalogs provided with Server Users and Server Roles.

-• Roles: You can select a specific role in the database to open the below sections.
-A distinction has been made between groups (roles that cannot log in), regular users (roles that can log in), and superusers (roles that can log in and have super permissions).
-When a role is selected, it will be highlighted in red.
+- Identities: Identities are categorized into catalogs.
+You can select a specific identity in the database to open the below sections.
+A distinction has been made between identities (identities that cannot log in), regular users (identities that can log in), superusers (identities that have super permissions) and groups (only for redshift, those are identities that cannot log in).
+When an identity is selected, it will be highlighted in red.

-• Permissions: You can view the permissions of a role, such as the ability to log in, superuser, etc.
+- Permissions: You can view the permissions of an identity, such as the ability to log in, superuser, etc.

-• Schemas: Explore various schemas assigned to roles in the database.
+- Schemas: Explore various schemas assigned to identities in the database.

 Depending on the type of database, the above description may vary slightly.
 For example, in MySQL there is no schema level, in SQLServer we have a distinction between database and server users.
 The above description represents the full functionality available for PostgreSQL databases, however, the idea remains the same.